 9. What does the future hold for Mailfence in terms of updates, features, or changes to the service?

 Presently we allow users to send both OpenPGP encrypted and non-encrypted emails

 Next on our roadmap is Mailfence for Business, an easy to use admin panel for Businesses allowing any SME or Enterprise to benefit from Mailfence secure email technology.
+[Update: the admin console feature has been released.]
 This will position us as the alternative for less-private email offerings like G-suite and Office365.
 We presently see a big interest from companies to leave Google and Microsoft solutions.

 10. What makes Mailfence a good option for someone who is just deciding to move away from Gmail or similar email services?

 With Mailfence they not only get an email, but an entire suite allowing them to migrate mail, calendar, documents and much more – without having to compromise their data privacy.